North and South Window Arch and Turret Arch Loop

 The first stop on the loop is North Window Arch.
 A tenth of a mile from the trailhead, turn left at the junction and continue another tenth of a mile up stone steps the base of the arch.
 You can stand directly beneath North Window and look out at a rustic landscape of sandstone hoodoos that lie beyond the arch.
-There is a primitive trail through this area known as The Spectacles, which begins at the next stop, South Window Arch.
+A primitive trail through this area known as The Spectacles begins at the next stop, South Window Arch.

 To get to the trailhead: From the visitor center, drive 9.5 miles up Park Avenue (0.3 miles past Balanced Rock) and turn right toward the Windows Section.
 Drive an additional 2.5 miles to the loop at the end of the road where the parking area for the trailhead is located.

 Trailhead address: The Windows Section, Arches National Park, Moab, UT 84532